kakj-go/go-inject/README.md

 Create a new generate.go in the main method file directory, and then import external injection library or self-developed injection lib from import

-in package add `//go:generate generate-inject -path ../`
+in package add `//go:generate generate-inject -path ../` note

-path is the location of the project directory relative to the current directory
+> path is the location of the project directory relative to the `go generate` work directory

 ```golang
 //go:generate generate-inject -path ../